hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 4. **Efficiency to move the bottom line**: discuss efficiency's role in moving the bottom line
 5. **Agility to prevent calcification**: discuss the role and priority of agility in medium to long-term strategy
 6. **Agility to move the top line**: discuss the role of agility in short to medium-term strategy, primarily as a force-multiplier for growth
-7. **Unified mission**: integrate the pillars into an examination of an evolved, unified mission
+7. **Unified mission**: integrate the pillars into an evolved, unified mission
 8. **Takeaways**: end with a mission-informed framework for building effective, aligned strategies

 Throughout, consider a guiding question: ***when and how should infra prioritize between stability, efficiency, and agility?***